wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 > <br> **2.
 Volume.**

 > [!important]
+> **Question: How can pass values to a Pod/Container?**
+- Command
+- Args
+- Env : allows you to set environment variables for a container, specifying a value directly for each variable that you name.
+- EnvFrom
+ - configMapRef
+ - secretRef
+- volumeMounts
+- volumes

+> [!important]
+> **Question: Whatis a ConfigMaps?**
+> <br> A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+You can pass config map  as volume or enviroment.

+> [!important]
+> **Question: Whatis a Secrets?**
+> <br> A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+You can pass secrets as volume or enviroment.

+> [!important]
 > **Question: How can you retrieve values back from pod?**
 > <br> **You can shell into the container using exec and display file content or print environment variables.**